 PSA, with an International scope, is made up of photography clubs, institutional groups, councils, and individual members.
 The Tacoma Photographic Society is a member of the Photography Society of America and competes in their Interclub Competitions which are open to all PSA member clubs.

 Photography clubs compete during a calendar year in six PSA Divisions: Nature, Projected Image Division (open and creative), Photojournalism, Photo Travel, Pictorial Print, 3D.
-All images must follow strict PSA guidelines such as no "hand of man" rules for wildlife photography.
+All photos must follow strict PSA guidelines such as no "hand of man" rules for wildlife photography.
 The Tacoma Photographic Society is a member of PSA and competes in only two divisions: projected open color and projected open black and white.

 To win an award at this competition level is an achievement to be very proud of.
 You must be a TPS Division Affiliate member to compete in this interclub competition.